 We have a national practice and have won money for clients throughout the U.S. Our offices are centrally located in Minneapolis, Minnesota.

-Attorneys Brendan Flaherty and David Szerlag are providing free consultations to patients who had total hip replacement (arthroplasy) using a Stryker Accolade stem with a V40 taper and a cobalt-chromium femoral head.
+Attorneys Brendan Flaherty and David Szerlag are providing free consultations to patients who had total hip replacement (arthroplasy) using certain Stryker hip implant products.
 These patients may be experiencing pain and instability due to tissue and bone damage from metallosis, specifically cobalt and chromium poisoning.
+Contact us about a Stryker hip recall lawsuit.

 Our lawyers are helping people who got an infection from an endoscope that was not cleaned adequately.
 There have been several outbreaks of hospital-acquired Carbapenem-resistant Enterobacteriaceae (CRE), involving Klebsiella species and Escherichia coli (E. coli).